 There are a lot of variations in the metal decking design, but not all of them are suitable for every scenario.

-Composite floors can have different lengths, gauges, and profile types, each of which is engineered for specific slabs and has a certain value of strength.
+Composite floors can have different lengths, gauges, and profile types, each of which is engineered for specific slabs and has a particular value of strength.

 How is Composite Floor Decking Achieved?

-Composite floor decks use metal floor decks with a special uniformly spaced embossment pattern in their flutes.
+Composite floor decks use metal floor decks with a unique uniformly spaced embossment pattern in their flutes.

 This pattern facilitates the bonding between the concrete and the metal floor plate.